 Loda Marine, (217) 386-2561, can provide you help with putting your boat in the water in the spring and taking it out of the water in the fall, as well as boat service, repairs, sales, and storage.

 Throughout the year, many people operate motor-driven watercraft on Illinois waters, and many operate for the first time.
 So, we encourage people of all ages—both novice and experienced—to take the course.
 Each of us has the responsibility to keep this lifetime leisure activity free from tragedy and personal loss to ourselves and our fellow boaters.
 The Illinois Boating Education Course is offered with these objectives in mind.
+The Illinois Boating Education Course consists of a minimum of eight hours of instruction.
+These courses cover the basics of boating safety, equipment and requirements, navigation, motorboat, registration and titling, emergency measures, and the Illinois boating laws.
+Persons 12 years of age and over completing the minimum eight hours of instruction and successfully completing the final examination will receive a State of Illinois Certificate of Competency.

 Who Must Take the Course?